 Motivation To Clean A Sticky Wooden Bannister

-Clutter is everywhere in my house from the kitchen table, to the half wall in the family room to going up the steps to the second floor.
+Clutter is everywhere in my house from the kitchen table to the half wall in the family room to go up the steps to the second floor.
 Don’t even get me started on the space I call my ‘desk’.
 I have one.
 And I can see about 8 square inches of it at any one time.

 So it will come to no surprise to you that the bannisters in my house have never been deep cleaned in the 14 years that we have lived here. (pick your jaw up)